Homemade Tomato Soup is made with fresh tomatoes and just a handful of other wholesome ingredients. You’ll never want it store bought again!

 The texture is very personal to each dinner.
 Some like it chunkier, some like it smooth.

 There are two ways to blend this soup at the end:

 - Use a blender.
 If using a blender, use the Blend or Puree function (puree will create the smoothest texture) and blend in batches.
 Cycle portions of the cooked tomato soup through the blender and back into a mixing bowl or pot.

 - Use an immersion blender (also called a hand-held blender or stick blender): my preferred method.
 This tool makes quick work of blending a full pot of soup without transferring it anywhere.
 Using an immersion blender also helps to control how smooth or chunky it is more easily.

 How to: Insert the blending end of the immersion blender into the soup and pulse to achieve the desired texture.

 Tip for using an Immersion Blender

-Be sure to keep the blending end submerged in the soup or it will splatter!
+Be sure to keep the blending end submerged in the under the surface or it will splatter!